Firm Recognition:

 Legal Blog

-What is a Jones Act Vessel?
+What is a Jones Act Vessel and Why Does it Matter?

-If you are a maritime worker wondering if your injury qualifies for benefits under the Jones Act, call a Houston Jones Act attorney from The Krist Law Firm, P.C. at (281) 283-8500 for a free consultation regarding your case.
+Are you wondering whether the Jones Act applies to you?
+If you are a maritime worker who has suffered an injury while working on a ship or other vessel, you need to understand whether you qualify for benefits under the Jones Act.
+Call a Houston Jones Act attorney from The Krist Law Firm, P.C. for a free consultation regarding your case today.

 Most Ships and Boats Are Potentially Jones Act Vessels